SimoNonnis/CssUtilityClasses/README.md

 Utilities are complete single responsibility rules which have a very specific and targeted task.
 Utilities make use of !important, so as to guarantee they beat other less specific ones.
-Example use case: using .u-text-center to centrally align one piece of text once and once only.
+Example use case: using .u-text-center to centrally align one piece of text once and once only. a utility class like .float-left could show up anywhere, on any element, in any context, so we need to know that it will always do exactly the same thing.
+That’s why The Authorities agree that utility classes must never change, and why they are a rare case when using !important might be the right choice).